ByteProject/Puny-BuildTools/README.md

 Note that the installation requires knowledge about Unix-like operating systems.
 Make sure you have `WLS2` (the Windows Subystem for Linux) installed, as described in [this guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Go for `Debian`.
 It is the recommended distro as it will give you a very stable system in turn.
 You can optionally go for `Ubuntu`, which is Debian based.

-(Linux users don't need WSL since they are already working from a Linux environment.)
+(Linux users don't need to care about WSL of course since they are already working from a Linux environment.)

 Once the prerequisites are met, switch to a Bash terminal and follow these steps.